Refaat El-Sayed

 Refaat El-Sayed (born 11 February 1946 in Egypt) is a businessman of Egyptian and Swedish nationality.

-At the beginning of the 1980s, he took command of a small biotech company, Fermenta, which he quickly turned into one of the success stories of the Stockholm stock exchange.
-El-Sayed soon became Sweden's richest man, and made the fortune of his employees and shareholders.
-A charismatic leader, he was a favourite of the media, and in December 1985 he was named "Swede of the year" by the TV news program Rapport.
+In 1981, he took command of a small biotech company, Fermenta, which he quickly turned into one of the success stories of the Stockholm stock exchange.
+El-Sayed soon became Sweden's wealthiest man, and created a fortune for his employees and shareholders.

+In December 1985 he was named "Swede of the year" by the TV news program Rapport.
 The following month, Fermenta announced a partnership with Swedish industrial giant Volvo.
 El-Sayed was at the peak of his fame.

-The fall from grace was brutal: just one month later, El-Sayed was accused of lying about his academic qualifications, as he had falsely asserted he was a Doctor of Science.
+In February 1986, El-Sayed was accused of lying about his academic qualifications, as he had falsely asserted he was a Doctor of Science in biochemistry from a university in the United States.
 The partnership with Volvo was broken.
 He was later sentenced to six years in prison for fraud.
 In 1992, El-Sayed became the CEO of another biotech company, Hebi Health Care.

-It is important to note that El-Sayed has not been accused or indicted for any acts of creative accounting or fraud.
-However, he has been charged with misconduct for allegedly showing a higher profit of 5 million USD out of a total turnover of 600 million USD.
+El-Sayed has not been accused or indicted for any acts of creative accounting or fraud.
+However, he has been charged with misconduct for allegedly showing a higher profit of US$5 million out of a total turnover of US$600 million.
 El-Sayed was the first person charged in Sweden under the law from 1927.
 In 2002 a judgment against El-Sayed for fraud was canceled.